 If you’re looking for a social media management platform, then Buffer isn’t for you, not because it’s a bad tool (far from it), but because it’s just not what Buffer is meant for.
 However, if you’re looking for a tool to help you publish and schedule content, a tool that can easily connect with your existing tools, then definitely give Buffer a try – its simplicity is definitely a winning point.

-As for the other features that they have in common, like the ones we’ve compared in this post, the “better” option really depends on what you’re looking for, your requirements and personal preference.
+As for the other features that they have in common, like the ones we’ve compared in this post, the “better” option really depends on what you’re looking for, your requirements, and your personal preference.

 You may find that neither tool works for you, and that’s totally fine – perhaps there are features that you think are missing in both of these tools.
 Perhaps you’ve used both and they’re not ideal for your use case.
 Or perhaps you just want to try something different.
-That’s fine too, after all I always recommend “shopping around” and trying other similar tools to find what suits you best.
-If you’re just getting started and you’re not sure which social media tools to go for, check out The Complete Guide to Social and Digital Marketing Tools, covering features like social management, social monitoring/listening, social analytics and more.
+That’s fine too, after all, I always recommend “shopping around” and trying other similar tools to find what suits you best.
+If you’re just getting started and are unsure which social media tools to use, check out The Complete Guide to Social and Digital Marketing Tools, covering features like social management, social monitoring/listening, social analytics, and more.

 What if I have no budget?
-No need to worry: both Buffer and Hootsuite have free tiers that you can start from.
+No need to worry: Buffer and Hootsuite have free tiers from which you can start.
 Then, after you’ve justified the use of either tool, you can consider upgrading to the next tiers if the next tiers have any features that you require.
-Alternatively, you can also post from the social network: a few of the major social networks (mainly Facebook and Twitter) will let you schedule content, while most social networks also do offer analytics (Facebook, Twitter and YouTube being the best ones at doing so).
+Alternatively, you can also post from the social network: a few of the major social networks (mainly Facebook and Twitter) will let you schedule content, while most social networks also do offer analytics (Facebook, Twitter, and YouTube are the best ones at doing so).
 That, however, can never replace the saved time and ease with which you can manage multiple social networks, collaborate with other team members, and get the best results for your social strategy.

 Our newsletter is exclusively curated by our CEO, Jörgen Sundberg, for leaders who make decisions about talent.
 Subscribe for updates on The Employer Branding Podcast, new articles, eBooks, research and events we’re working on.